Jithin-Jude/jithin-jude/README.md

 ### Hi there 👋

-Myself Jithin from Kerala, India.
+Jithin from Kerala, India.
-Currently working as Software Development Engineer at Riyaz, a MusicTech startup.<br/>
+Currently working as Software Development Engineer.<br/>
-I'm a Google India Scholar & Udacity Android Developer Nanodegree graduate👨‍🎓
+I worked major part of my career remotely.
+And I believe self-management is the prime quality for remote work.

 I love learn & explore new things (especially deeplearning & metaverse), Feel free to say hi and share an idea with me, maybe we can make it work.